 This program turns on the red LED for five seconds.
-The led statement is followed by two expressions (in this case, two and one).
-The first expression determines which light is operated on, with a value of 0 representing the yellow light, 1 representing green and 2 representing red.
+The led statement is followed by the color of the LED followed by one expression (in this case, one).
+The possible colors are red, green, and yellow.
 The second expression determines whether the light is turned on or off.
 If the expression results in 0, the light is turned off.
 If the expression is greater than 0, the light is turned on.

 Using expressions to determine whether or not to turn on the lights allows us to control the lights with more complex logic.
-When your application is finished, the yellow LED will light up, so any lights enabled during your program will be lost.
+When your application is finished, any lights enabled during your program will be turned off.
 If you omit the sleep line above, the light will not appear to turn on because the application will quickly end.